slic3r/Slic3r-Manual/src/expert-mode/variable-layer-height.md

 - automatic pre-computing of good thicknesses with [Adaptive Slicing](#adaptive-slicing)
 - interactive refinement in the [Adaptive Layers](#interactive-layer-refinement) settings tab
-- setting a fixed layer height for a particular range in the [Layers](#static-layer-height-table) setting tab
+- setting a fixed layer height for a particular range in the [Layer height table](#static-layer-height-table) setting tab

  ![Example model highlighting use case for variable layer heights.](images/variable_layer_height/example_model.png)